What is a Work Permit?

 How Long Must I Wait Before Being Granted My Work Permit?

-In Minnesota, the required waiting period to be granted a work permit varies as it depends on the specifics of your case.
-In most cases however, individuals requesting a work permit are required to wait at minimum 15 days before being eligible for a work permit, or limited license.
+In Minnesota, the required waiting period to be granted varies as it depends on the specifics of your case.
+In most cases however, individuals requesting a permit are required to wait at minimum 15 days before being eligible for a permit, or limited license.